Cognitive liberty

 Cognitive liberty, or the "right to mental self-determination", is the freedom of an individual to control their own mental processes, cognition, and consciousness.
-It has been argued to be both an extension of, and the principle underlying, the right to freedom of thought.
-Though a relatively recently defined concept, many theorists see cognitive liberty as being of increasing importance as technological advances in neuroscience allow for an ever-expanding ability to directly influence consciousness.
-Cognitive liberty is not a recognized right in any international human rights treaties, but has gained a limited level of recognition in the United States, and is argued to be the principle underlying a number of recognized rights.
+Scholars have argued that it is both an extension of the right to freedom of thought and a principle that helps explain it.
+Although the term is relatively recent, many theorists argue that cognitive liberty is becoming increasingly important.
+Advances in neuroscience and related technologies have expanded the ability to monitor or influence consciousness.
+Cognitive liberty is not recognized as a distinct right in any international human rights treaties, though the concept has been discussed in some United States legal and academic contexts.

 Overview

 The term "cognitive liberty" was coined by neuroethicist Wrye Sententia and legal theorist and lawyer Richard Glen Boire, the founders and directors of the non-profit Center for Cognitive Liberty and Ethics (CCLE).
 Sententia and Boire define cognitive liberty as "the right of each individual to think independently and autonomously, to use the full power of his or her mind, and to engage in multiple modes of thought."

-The CCLE is a network of scholars dedicated to protecting freedom of thought in the modern world of accelerating neurotechnologies.
+The CCLE is a network of scholars who study issues related to the protection of freedom of thought and emerging neurotechnologies.
 They seek to develop public policies that will preserve and enhance freedom of thought, and offer guidance with regard to relevant developments in neurotechnology, psychopharmacology, cognitive sciences and law.

-Sententia and Boire conceived of the concept of cognitive liberty as a response to the increasing ability of technology to monitor and manipulate cognitive function, and the corresponding increase in the need to ensure individual cognitive autonomy and privacy.
+Sententia and Boire developed the concept in response to the growing ability of technology to monitor and influence cognitive function, and the corresponding increase in the need to ensure individual cognitive autonomy and privacy.
 Sententia divides the practical application of cognitive liberty into two principles: